rcarmo/pythonium/README.rst

 Also there is `cookbook <https://github.com/pythonium/pythonium/wiki/Pythonium-Core-Cookbook>`_.

-- Pythonium **Veloce** supports all the above features and adds the following:
+- Pythonium **Light** supports all the above features and adds the following:

   - One dependency ``pythonium.veloce.js`` (estimated to be around 10KB)
   - Support of ``__getattribute__`` and ``__getattr__`` hooks